Dill800/quadratic-program/README.md

 # quadratic-program
-First in-depth program I made the summer after freshman year in high school, before I knew hwo to use objects (june of 2015)
+First in-depth program I made the summer after freshman year in high school, before I knew how to use objects (june of 2015)